 Investment Rules and Strategies

-I have in writing 32 Investment Rules and Strategies to guide me in my portfolio management.
+I have in writing stratgies and rules to guide me in my portfolio management.
 Having a developed list of rules and strategies will keep you focused.
 You can read them here: